OpenEvalProject/evals/manuscripts/elife-46924/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/46924/elife-46924-fig7-v2.jpg)

 **Figure 7.:** Brain lysate was prepared in TBS buffer from three brain regions of one AD patient, and from a one sample of a PSP patient lacking Aβ plaques.
 Brain lysate from a non-disease patient (neg cntl) and a tau immunodepleted sample from PSP tissue are in right panel.
 Cells were seeded with a 1/400 dilution of brain tissue lysate; for samples with inhibitor, lysates were incubated with inhibitor overnight prior to addition to cells.
 A concentration of 10 µM peptide was used for all of the experiments shown.
 (A) The average number of aggregates seeded by lysate from each respective brain region, with or without addition of inhibitors.
 Bars represent mean with individual technical replicates (n = 3; ns = not significant; *, p<0.05; ***, p<0.0005; ****, p<0.0001 using an ordinary one-way ANOVA- Dunnett’s relative to leftmost column).
 (B) Representative images of seeded biosensor cells from A shown at 10X magnification, scale bar 100 μm.
-Extended ANOVA data included as a supplementary file.10.7554/eLife.46924.028Figure 7—source data 1.
+Extended ANOVA data included as a supplementary file.

 ## Discussion